Frodo-Web/frodo-tips/enable-os-prober-to-detect-more-systems-on-update-grub.md

 Found Windows Boot Manager on /dev/nvme0n1p1@/EFI/Microsoft/Boot/bootmgfw.efi Found Ubuntu 22.10 (22.10) on /dev/nvme0n1p4
 ````
-I got this message when boot with Ubuntu
+I got this message on boot with Ubuntu
 ````
 bad shim signature
 you need to load the kernel first